porterehunley/RACplusplus/README.md

 )
 ```

-It should be noted that only the ` Average ` linkage method is avilable as of writing this Readme.
+It should be noted that only the ` Average ` linkage method is available as of writing this Readme.

 - ` X ` the array of points
 - ` max_merge_distance ` the merge threshold